MisoMosiSpy/htop_deb_test/README.md

 #### 1. bad-distribution-in-changes-file

-While buildig a package using debuild the linter reported following error.
+While building a package using debuild the linter reported the following error.
 The existing change logs have the target field as unstable but it didn't work for this change.

 ```sh
 E: htop changes: bad-distribution-in-changes-file unstable